Ross Takes Reins at Alcorn

 AT&T Presents Valley With $25,000 for Model United Nations Program

-Valley State University (MVSU) National Model United Nations (UN) program received a significant boost for its 2008 program when AT&T officials recently presented a $25,000 gift.
+The Mississippi Valley State University (MVSU) National Model United Nations (UN) program received a significant boost for its 2008 program when AT&T officials recently presented a $25,000 gift.
 The funding will assist in sending students and their advisors to the National Model United Nations Conference and related activities, sponsored by the National Collegiate Conference Association (NCCA).
 Incorporated in 1968 as a nonprofit, educational corporation of the United States, NCCA is also a recognized Non-Governmental Organization associated with the United Nations Department of Public Information.
 "We are extremely elated for the continued partnership with AT&T as this grant will serve as a true example of commitment to excellence in education," said Dallas Reed, assistant vice president for the Office of Development.
 "The grant serves as an example of the progressive partnership between the community and the University to ensure that students are exposed and enriched both in and out of the classroom," Reed said.
 Dr. Morgan Ero, associate professor of public administration, has served as faculty sponsor of the MVSU UN team.
 "Our students have the unique opportunity to build lasting and valuable relationships, enhance their writing, diplomatic, and leadership skills, and meet with diplomatic corps and ambassadors of countries that comprise the United Nations," Ero said of the program.
+Learn more.

 UNIVERSITY OF MISSISSIPPI NEWS